pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**(v0.37) [02/10/2016] Rewrite complete up to 6.5.**

+I have revamped the chapter 6.4 about new textures, focusing on giving the Wasteland a way better look.
+I had the chapter finished last night, but then I decided to replace _UHQ Terrain Overhaul_ for _Terrain Pack_ from NMC, to ensure maximum compatibility.

+The chapter 6.5 is brand new, focusing on small objects scattered throughout the Wasteland.
+There are a lot of textures here, and my rig is starting to scream in pain every time I run the game to take some screenshots.

 **(v0.36) [25/09/2016] New introductory chapter.**

 I have been thinking about the second volume of the guide...
 Yes, there will be a second volume.
 And a third.
 And a fourth.
 All the way up to a planned eighth guide, if I don't end up batshit crazy first.